Saurabh-Mudgal/IEEE-Python_Workshop-2018/Script.md

 ### Surveying

 Python is a widely popular platform for developing surveying softwares and data analysis.
 A basic principle behind these applications is the ease with which data can be collected.

-> example 5, taking input and then printing it
+By putting the string in the input bracket we instruct the computer to record the value entered after the string is displayed as input and typecast it to integer type and then sace it in the variable a.

+In only one line of code it can ask for data, capture it and assign it to the desired variable.
+The compactness and conciseness of the code makes it especially powerful over other coding languages.

 A more complex code strip can be added to these statements to also on-the-spot analyse data, present results or predictions and make suggestions.
 Such a complex code will require more attention than just an hour and can't be discussed today.
 However, for your referance, I'll make sure to send you some post-workshop resources which will contain such codes.

 ### Finance

 Finance industry, for example, can save large chunks of time by using pre-written python codes to carry out calculations and tabulations.
+In addition to the arithmetic operators, python also has a large set of mathmatical functions that it can apply to input data.
+Hpwever, due to the very nature of programming a problem persists.
 An over-simplified of the codes is presented below.

-> example 4, operators can be used for financing and trade calculations and operation considering how quickly it processes information
-> float value trade off precision for accuracy
-> solution for money realated calculations
+By applying simple logic we will know that 0.1  0.1 + 0.1 - 0.3 will be equal to zero.
+However, if this operation is carried out in python it will result in a value that is very close to zero but not exactly zero.
+This is because computer programmes save 0.1 accurate upto say 15 decimal points depending upon the value type.
+However after 15 decimal points there are random numbers filled in to infinity which vary from 0-9.
+Computer programmes trade of accuracy for higher precision.
+To solve this issue while financing or doing calculations involving money we use this statement:

+from decimal import *

+This basically instructs the computer to import a particular function from the class decimal.
+This enables us to use Decimal format specifier.
+What we are doing is taking a string 0.10 and converting that to numeric type but only upto two decimal points.
+So we decrease the precision while increasing the accuracy.
+Hence by using these values in our calculations leads to the accurate result zero.

-### Concluding Excercise
+### Conclusion

-That is time for me.
+Classes and functions will be discussed in depth in tommorow's workshop and i encourage you to especially attend that.That is time for me.
 I hope I have equipped you with some basic knowledge of python that is of use for you.
-But before I go, you would remember I pointed out how powerful python can be with respect to surveys and data analysis.
-How about we put it to test.

-> excercise
-> collect and do surveys
+Thank you for your patience and attention.